OmniOneID/did-release/release-V1.0.0.1/OepnDID_Installation_Guide-V1.0.0.1.md

    - In the `Repositories` table, click the **Start** button (①) for the **Hyperledger Fabric** item.
    - The blockchain will be installed and launched, and the status indicator will turn green.

+---
+> ⚠️ **Note**
+> When testing in a local environment, the domain names of the blockchain nodes (e.g., `peer0.org1.example.com`) do not actually exist.
+> Therefore, you must manually add the following IP mappings to your system’s `hosts` file.
+> Otherwise, the blockchain containers may not be able to communicate properly.
+>
+> ```text
+> 127.0.0.1 peer0.org1.example.com
+> 127.0.0.1 peer0.org2.example.com
+> 127.0.0.1 orderer.example.com
+> ```
+---

 2. **Install PostgreSQL**
    - In the `Repositories` table, click the **Start** button (②) for the **PostgreSQL** item.
    - The database will be installed and launched, and the status indicator will turn green.